Yo2b/merkle_challenge/README.md

 ## Features
 The `hashtree` crate aims to provide an efficient shared library with a minimal set of features to handle Merkle trees and generate Merkle proofs.

+It is generic over any hash functions through the provided `Hasher` trait and its `Hasher::Hash` associated type.

 It includes an optional feature-flagged `compat` module for compatibility with common crates providing cryptographic hash functions.
+For now, only crates relying on `digest` crate and its `digest::Digest` trait are supported.
+This can be easily extended by implementing the provided `Hasher` trait.

 ## Dependencies
 The crates in this workspace may rely on other renowned, widely tried and tested crates developed by the ever-growing Rust community, amongst others: